Equisingularity and EIDS: (G F)

-At this point we pause to prove a useful result about certain {EIDS}.
-We say an {EIDS} is stably isolated if its stabilization has only isolated singularities.
-If $X=M^{-1}(\Sigma_i)$, $M\:{\mathbb C}^q\to\homnk$ then $X$ is stably isolated if its stabilization $X(y)$ contains isolated points in $_{i+1}X(y)$.
-This can happen only if $q=$ codim $\Sigma_{i+1}$.
+We say an {EIDS} is {\it stably isolated} if its essential smoothing has only isolated singularities.
+If $X=F^{-1}({\Sigma}^t)$, $F\:{\mathbb C}^q\to\homnk$ then $X$ is stably isolated if its essential smoothing $X(y)$ contains isolated points in $_{t-1}X(y)$.
+This can happen only if $q=$ codim $\Sigma^{t-1}$.
 These singularities are useful test cases for invariants which are defined for isolated singularities.
-A ``good" invariant should be zero at a point of $X$, if the dimension of the fiber of the conormal of $X$ is less than or equal to the dimension of the conormal less two.
-We give a formula for the dimension of the fiber of the conormal of the stabilization of a stably isolated singularity at a singular point, showing that this bound always holds.
+A ``good" invariant should be zero at a point of $X$, if the dimension of the fiber of $C(X),$ the conormal of $X,$ is less than or equal to the dimension of the conormal less two.
+We give a formula for the dimension of the fiber of the conormal of the essential smoothing of a stably isolated singularity at a singular point, showing that this bound always holds.
+This implies that stably isolated singularities are deficient conormal singularities in the sense of \cite{Ra}, so the machinery of \cite{Ra} applies.

-\begin{Prop} Let $M\:{\mathbb C}^q\to\homnk$, $X=M^{-1}(\Sigma_i)$, $M$ transverse to $\Sigma_{i+1}$ at the origin, $M(0)\in\Sigma_{i+1}$, $0$ an isolated point of $M^{-1}(\Sigma_{i+1})$, then the difference between the dimension of $C(X)$ and the dimension of the fiber of $C(X)$ at $0$ is $k+1$. \end{Prop}
+\begin{Prop} Let $F\:{\mathbb C}^q\to\homnk$, $X=F^{-1}({\Sigma}^t)$, $F$ transverse to $\Sigma^{t-1}$ at the origin, $F(0)\in\Sigma^{t-1}$, $0$ an isolated point of $F^{-1}(\Sigma^{t-1}\setminus \Sigma^{t-2})$, then the difference between the dimension of $C(X)$ and the dimension of the fiber of $C(X)$ at $0$ is $k+1$. \end{Prop}

-\begin{proof} The assumptions imply that $M({\mathbb C}^q)$ is a direct transversal to $\Sigma_{i+1}$, so we can assume coordinates chosen as in \ref{direct}, with a local trivialization.
-The existence of the trivialization implies that $\Sigma_i$ and $C(\Sigma_{i})$ are locally trivial along $\Sigma_{i+1}$ and the fiber of $C(\Sigma_{i})$ over $M(0)$ in this trivialization is determined by the tangent hyperplanes to the fiber of $\Sigma_i$ over $M(0)$.
+\begin{proof} The assumptions imply that $F({\mathbb C}^q)$ is a direct transversal to $\Sigma^{t-1}$, so we can assume coordinates chosen as in \ref{direct}, with a local trivialization.
+The existence of the trivialization implies that ${\Sigma}^t$ and $C({\Sigma}^{t})$ are locally trivial along $\Sigma^{t-1}\setminus \Sigma^{t-2}$ and the fiber of $C({\Sigma}^{t})$ over $F(0)$ in this trivialization is determined by the tangent hyperplanes to the fiber of ${\Sigma}^t$ over $F(0)$.
 By choice of trivialization this fiber is isomorphic to $X$.
-The local trivialization also implies that every tangent hyperplane to $\Sigma_i$ at points on $X$ contains the tangent space $T$ to $\Sigma_{i+1}$ at $M(0)$.
-This gives a bijective map between $C(X)$ and the fiber of $C(\Sigma_{i})$ over $M(0)$, by taking a point $(x,H)$ of $C(X)$ and mapping it to $(x, H \oplus T)$.
+The local trivialization also implies that every tangent hyperplane to ${\Sigma}^t$ at points on $X$ contains the tangent space $T$ to $\Sigma^{t-1}$ at $F(0)$.
+This gives a bijective map between $C(X)$ and the fiber of $C({\Sigma}^{t})$ over $F(0)$, by taking a point $(x,H)$ of $C(X)$ and mapping it to $(x, H \oplus T)$.

-So, it suffices to compute the dimension of the fiber of $p\:C(\Sigma_{i})\to \Sigma_{i}$ over $M(0)$.
+So, it suffices to compute the dimension of the fiber of $p\:C({\Sigma}^{t})\to {\Sigma}^{t}$ over $F(0)$.
 This will be the dimension of the fiber of $C(X)$ over $0$.
 In \cite{G-R}, this fiber was computed.
 We describe the result.